BXING2/natural-language-processing/SentimentAnalysis/README.md

 | 0 | 179 | 21 |
 | 1 | 17 | 183 |

 **Table 2.
-Confusion metrix on test dataset.
+Confusion matrix on test dataset.
 1 and 0 represents the positive and negative reviews, respectively.**

-Through finetuning, the model achieve an accuracy of 90.5% on the test dataset.
-On this balanced dataset, the model exhibits similar performance in detecting positive and negative reviews according to the confusion matrix in Table 2.
+Through finetuning, the model achieves an accuracy of 90.5% on the test dataset.
+From the confusion matrix in Table 2, the model exhibits similar performance in detecting positive and negative reviews on this balanced dataset

 ## Reference
 1. https://huggingface.co/docs/transformers/en/model_doc/bert